 - Optional: In the Path field, enter the path configured in Intacct for use in the S3 bucket.

-The Sync Historical Data setting will define the starting date for your Intacct integration.
+The Sync Historical Data setting defines the starting date for your Intacct integration.
 This means that data equal to or newer than this date will be replicated to your data warehouse.

 Change this setting if you want to replicate data beyond Intacct’s default setting of 1 year.
 For a detailed look at historical replication jobs, check out the Syncing Historical SaaS Data guide.